dc0d/dc0d.github.io/content/posts/2020/dialogue-ii.md

 Niklas :: These are totally different questions and I am not getting a nice vibe from you right now.

 Edmond :: Indeed they are different questions.
 Now my question is why in the world should someone think there is nothing to learn about Software Development?
 Why do you think being able to use a laptop and entering some code into it and get something on the screen is Software Development?
 I mean; where this assumption comes from that there is nothing there to learn when it comes to Software Development?
-Why do you think it's all about coding and being a tool-expert?
+Why do you think it's all about coding and being a "tool-expert"?

 Niklas :: How _Quality_ works anyway?
 In that _Golden Tetrahedron_ of yours.